 4. Finally, select a previous version of User Data and hit "Restore".

 If you the "Restore previous versions" field is greyed out or unavailable then I'm afraid getting

 your old passwords back might be impossible.

-If you find the steps above trivial and want to prevent the silly case reoccurring, you could use a free password manager like Cyclonis Password Manager.
+If you find the steps above trivial and want to prevent the silly case reoccurring, you could use a password manager.
 It helps store and administer website login accounts and your ID card.
-Additionally, you can also choose the cloud storage option, where to store your most sensitive personal data, locally or on Dropbox, iCloud, OneDrive or Google Drive.
+Additionally, you can also choose the cloud storage option.
 Download its extension for Chrome, so that it is impossible to forget the passwords in Chrome.